Caliphate: Ahmadiyya Caliphate (1908–present)

-The Ahmadiyya Muslim Community is a self-proclaimed Islamic revivalist movement founded in 1889 by Mirza Ghulam Ahmad of Qadian, India, who claimed to be the promised Messiah and Mahdi, awaited by Muslims.
-He also claimed to be a follower-prophet subordinate to Muhammad, the prophet of Islam.
-The group are traditionally shunned by the majority of Muslims.
+The Ahmadiyya Muslim Community is an Islamic revivalist movement founded in 1889 by Mirza Ghulam Ahmad of Qadian, India, who claimed to be the promised Messiah and Mahdi.
+He also claimed to be a follower-prophet subordinate to Muhammad.

 After Ahmad's death in 1908, his first successor, Hakeem Noor-ud-Din, became the caliph of the community and assumed the title of Khalifatul Masih (Successor or Caliph of the Messiah).
 After Hakeem Noor-ud-Din, the first caliph, the title of the Ahmadiyya caliph continued under Mirza Mahmud Ahmad, who led the community for over 50 years.
 Following him were Mirza Nasir Ahmad and then Mirza Tahir Ahmad who were the third and fourth caliphs respectively.
 The current caliph is Mirza Masroor Ahmad, who lives in London.

 Period of dormancy

 Once the subject of intense conflict and rivalry among Muslim rulers, the caliphate lay dormant and largely unclaimed since the 1920s.
 For the majority of Muslims, the caliph, as leader of the ummah, "is cherished both as memory and ideal" as a time when Muslims "enjoyed scientific and military superiority globally".
 Muhammad is reported to have prophesied:

 Prophethood will remain with you for as long as Allah wills it to remain, then Allah will raise it up whenever he wills to raise it up.
 Afterwards, there will be a Caliphate that follows the guidance of Prophethood remaining with you for as long as Allah wills it to remain.
 Then, He will raise it up whenever He wills to raise it up.
 Afterwards, there will be a reign of violently oppressive rule and it will remain with you for as long as Allah wills it to remain.
 Then, there will be a reign of tyrannical rule and it will remain for as long as Allah wills it to remain.
 Then, Allah will raise it up whenever He wills to raise it up.
 Then, there will be a Caliphate that follows the guidance of Prophethood.